 - Family Educational Rights and Privacy Act.

 The field of IAM changes very rapidly.
 You should regularly update your knowledge by taking online courses and by diving deep to understand new systems that are used in your workplace.
-For example, blockchain may impact how data is accessed and shared in the future.
+For example, blockchain, DeFi, and decentralized applications may impact how data is accessed, stored and shared in the future.